Georgie Purcell: Parliament

 In January 2024, Purcell criticised Nine News Melbourne for using a digitally altered image of her with "enlarged boobs" and an exposed midriff, which were not present in the original image, citing it as an example of discrimination and "the constant sexualisation and objectification" of women.
 Nine News Melbourne director Hugh Nailon stated that "the automation by Photoshop created an image that was not consistent with the original", and apologised to Purcell.
 Adobe refuted the claim that the photo was automatically edited, with a spokesperson saying: "Any changes to this image would have required human intervention and approval".

 Purcell was one of the first members of an Australian parliament to call for a ceasefire in the Gaza war, and was described by The Guardian as a "longstanding advocate for Palestine".

 On the date of the 2024 Melbourne Cup, Purcell expressed her support for a ban of whipping racehorses and the implementation of a breeding cap on racehorses, and stated her broader opposition to the practice of horse racing.

 Purcell has said that she believes in stronger labour rights for sex workers, calling prospective changes to legislation to expand right to work and improve the safety of sex workers "a really good thing", and has praised sex industry labour reforms in Belgium.
 Purcell has advocated for increased state government funding to Southside Justice, which operates a legal service for sex workers, and Vixen, a peak body organisation for sex workers.

 Following concerns raised to her by Deb Tranter, the manager of the Castlemaine General Cemetery, Purcell spoke in Parliament in September 2024, calling for a change in the law to allow pets to be buried alongside humans in public cemeteries.
 Similar reforms were passed in New South Wales in early 2025.
 An amendment proposed by Purcell successfully passed the Victorian Legislative Council in October 2025, allowing for animals to be buried in human cemeteries.

 After the May 2025 deaths of eight kangaroos at an open water channel in Faraday, in Purcell's electorate of Northern Victoria, Purcell stated that wildlife crossings installed by operator Coliban Water were "clearly not being used", and said that the government had failed to consider the need for urban expansion with the protection of native wildlife.

+In a November 2025 parliamentary speech on a bill that would restrict non-disclosure agreements in cases of workplace sexual harassment, Purcell stated that she had been sexually harassed in the workplace, including as a political staffer and as an MP.
+Purcell stated that she had reported the harassment, but that this resulted in whispers and rumours being spread about her, saying: "the immediate questions were: 'What did she expect?
+Look how she dresses.
+Look at the tattoos.
+Look at her past.
+You can't sexually harass the stripper.'"